What’s your cloud deployment strategy?

 That’s not easy to do.
 And trust us: it’s a must-have.
 If you don’t have an integrated view of your cloud and on-prem apps, you’re running risky – and probably not having a very smooth running, integrated application landscape.
 Sure, your cloud apps are accessible and flexible, but they won’t be able to communicate with each other and with your on-prem systems.

 They’re working.
 But they’re not working for you.

 That’s not what you want.
 What you want besides flexibility and adaptability is transparency.
 See how it all fits together and understand the interdependencies.
 What else do you want transparent?
 The cloud services your provider has on offer and those you are using.
 You want these to be part of your architecture inventory, so you've got the whole picture of your IT and the cloud computing platform.

-As part of your architecture inventory, those cloud elements are there for you observe and even use to make new cloud-ready solutions.
+As part of your architecture inventory, those cloud elements are there for you to observe and even use to make new cloud-ready solutions.
 After all, what good is it to put your data in the cloud if you can’t benefit from it on the ground, too?

 Lastly, how do I get everybody on board for our cloud deployment strategy?

 Getting buy-in for any decision, especially cloud migration, can be an uphill task.
 There are usually winners and losers.
 The losers will often keep trying to change the decision or go for their pound of flesh by waiting for things to go wrong and taking the “I told you so” track.